Juan Pablo Gamboa

-Juan Pablo Gamboa (born November 24, 1966 in Cali, Colombia) is a Colombian actor.
-The second of four children,Juan Pablo Gamboa Cook. was raised in a bi-cultural, bilingual household due to his mother, Sandra Cook - originally from Boston who went to Colombia with the Peace Corps and his colombian father, Andrés Gamboa Ruiz.
-The Gamboa family from Cali, Colombia, traces its ancestry to the Colombian poet Isaias Gamboa (1872-1904) and more than 30 poets, writers, artists and educators, spanning more than five generations.
+Juan Pablo Gamboa (born November 24, 1966) is a Colombian actor.
+He was born in Cali.
+The second of four children, Juan Pablo Gamboa Cook was raised in a bi-cultural, bilingual household due to his mother, Sandra Cook - originally from Boston who went to Colombia with the Peace Corps and his Colombian father, Andrés Gamboa Ruiz.
+The Gamboa family from Cali, Colombia, traces its ancestry to the Colombian poet Isaias Gamboa (1872–1904) and more than 30 poets, writers, artists and educators, spanning more than five generations.